-We understand the benefits of Cartesian product of two relation, which gives us all the possible tuples that are paired together.
-But Cartesian product might not be feasible for us in certain cases to take a Cartesian product where we encounter huge relations with thousands of tuples having a considerable large number of attributes.
+We understand the benefits of taking a Cartesian product of two relations, which gives us all the possible tuples that are paired together.
+But it might not be feasible for us in certain cases to take a Cartesian product where we encounter huge relations with thousands of tuples having a considerable large number of attributes.

-Join is combination of Cartesian product followed by selection process.
-Join operation pairs two tuples from different relations if and only if the given join condition is satisfied.
+Join is a combination of a Cartesian product followed by a selection process.
+A Join operation pairs two tuples from different relations, if and only if a given join condition is satisfied.

-θ in Theta join is the join condition.
-Theta joins combines tuples from different relations provided they satisfy the theta condition.
+Theta join combines tuples from different relations provided they satisfy the theta condition.
 The join condition is denoted by the symbol θ.

 R1 ⋈θ R2